apache/iotdb/README.md

 configuration files are under "conf" folder

-  * environment config module (`iotdb-env.bat`, `iotdb-env.sh`),
+  * environment config module (`datanode-env.bat`, `datanode-env.sh`),
-  * system config module (`iotdb-engine.properties`)
+  * system config module (`iotdb-datanode.properties`)
   * log config module (`logback.xml`).

-For more information, please see [Config Manual](https://iotdb.apache.org/UserGuide/Master/Appendix/Config-Manual.html).
+For more information, please see [Config Manual](https://iotdb.apache.org/UserGuide/Master/Reference/Config-Manual.html).

 ## Start

-You can go through the following steps to test the installation, if there is no error returned after execution, the installation is completed.
+You can go through the following steps to test the installation.
+If there is no error returned after execution, the installation is completed.

 ### Start IoTDB